-1. Define your goals & target a
+1. Define your goals & target audience

 An influencer marketing campaign without clearly defined goals and a specified target audience is almost certainly set to fail.
-You need to have a clear idea of your goals and who you will target in order to plan your campaign effectively.
+You need to have a clear idea of your goals and who you will target to plan your campaign effectively.

 There are numerous goals that can be achieved through an influencer marketing campaign, including increasing brand awareness, reach and engagement or generating revenue and leads.
 The goals you set will enable you to plan and measure your campaign successfully, by understanding the key metrics you’ll use to assess your performance.